hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

-## Hyperledger Fabric Client SDK for Node.js
+## Hyperledger Fabric Client (HFC) SDK for Node.js

-The Hyperledger Fabric Client SDK (HFC) provides a powerful and easy to use API to interact with a Hyperledger Fabric blockchain.
+The Hyperledger Fabric Client (HFC) SDK provides a powerful and easy to use API to interact with a Hyperledger Fabric blockchain.

 This document assumes that you already have set up a Node.js development environment.
 If not, go [here](https://nodejs.org/en/download/package-manager/) to download and install Node.js for your OS.
 You'll also want the latest version of `npm` installed.
 For that, execute `sudo npm install npm -g` to get the latest version.